pfont/pfont/README.md

 changes happened to indiviual glyphs but to have multiple weights manageable, for now we've been somehow get forced to use .glyphs single file format.

-The good news is glyphs format is easily convertable to .ufo with this pip package, glyphs2ufo.
+The good news is glyphs format is easily convertable to .ufo with [glyphsLib](https://github.com/googlei18n/glyphsLib).
 But this conversion seems to be oneway so we are not commiting the result of that tool to this repo for now.

 We are looking for integrating [fontmake](https://github.com/googlei18n/fontmake)